 As shown in Figure 1, some underreporting occurs across the entire range of distance bins.
 The reason for this lies in the administrative nature of our data.
 Specifically, the ASSD provides no clear provision on whether the employer identifier is used for a firm or for single establishments of a (larger) firm.
-If only the headquarters of a company with several establishments across Austria is recorded in the ASSD, our estimate for the commuting distance between the firm's location and residence of its employees is upward biased for some workers.
-This inflates our share of underreporters, since we assign such workers a much greater distance (i.e., to the headquarters) than where they actually work (the local establishment).
+If only the headquarter of a company with several establishments across Austria is recorded in the ASSD, our estimate for the commuting distance between the firm's location and residence of its employees is upward biased for some workers.
+This inflates our share of underreporters, since we assign such workers a much greater distance (i. e., to the headquarters) than where they actually work (the local establishment).
 This is much less of an issue when measuring overreporting, since living close to a recorded headquarters in the ASSD, but commuting to a much more distant subsidiary is rare.
 This is also supported by the data, where we observe only a very small share of cheaters immediately above the bracket thresholds compared with a much higher share of underreporters immediately below the thresholds.

 In sum, the pattern of misreporting we observe indicates that the compliance decision of commuters is affected by the threshold structure of the allowance scheme.
-Consistent with deliberate tax evasion, we observe misreporting to be much more widespread on the 'tax-favourable' side of each bracket threshold.
-Furthermore, the strong reaction of taxpayers to the bracket thresholds also indicates a decreasing (perceived) risk of detection
+Consistent with deliberate tax evasion, we observe misreporting to be much more widespread on the 'tax-favourable' side of each commuting distance bracket threshold.
+This pattern suggests that taxpayers take advantage of the (quasi) self-reporting nature of the commuter allowance.